Learn in this video how to make apricot jam cookies from scratch by using a yummy and easy crescent jam cookies recipe!

-Since it’s prepared with lard, this jam cake is usually made in winter.
+Since it’s prepared with lard, this apricot jam cake is usually made in wintertime.
 In my childhood, it was never absent from the Christmas table, but my grandmother prepared it until late spring or as long as she had lard and jam in the pantry…

 Another similar recipe, namely jam cookies with plum marmalade, is made similar but with another type of dough and competes in my preferences with these apricot jam crescent cookies (see how to make jam cookies with plum marmalade).

 The best dough for jam crescent cookies is considered the shortcrust pastry with lard because the cakes remain soft for a long time.

 Enjoy the apricot jam crescent cookies made with sweet shortcrust pastry with lard!